Hard Drive Appears Empty But Isn't? Fix It Now!

 ▶ Method 6.
 Check hard drive for errors

-As mentioned earlier, if the hard drive has a file system error, files may be inaccessible.
-The "internal/external hard drive appears empty but not" problem may be due to a logical error.
+Also, the "internal/external hard drive appears empty but not" problem may be due to a logical error.
+If the hard drive has file system errors, your files may be inaccessible.

-In this case, you can use the Windows native Disk Check tool, which can automatically check and repair file system errors, and recover lost data.
+In this case, you can use the Windows native Error-checking tool, which can automatically check and repair file system errors, and recover lost data.

 Step 1.
 Open This PC or My Computer, and right-click your hard drive.